A general fluid-sediment mixture model and constitutive theory: Theory and Formulation

 \subsubsection{Mass Conservation}

 We now define the equations governing the evolution of the \textit{true} fluid density (i.e. the density of the fluid that is between the grains), $\rho_f$, and the effective densities of both phases, $\overline{\rho}_{s}$ and $\overline{\rho}_{f}$.
-Recalling that the solid grains are assumed incompressible, $\rho_s$ is constant.
+Recalling that the solid grains are assumed to be incompressible, $\rho_s$ is constant.
+However, $\overline{\rho}_s$ changes when the solid phase compacts or dilates as the structure of the granular skeleton changes.
 Since we will often have fields which \textit{belong} to one phase or another (e.g. $\rho_s$ \textit{belongs} to the solid phase), it is convenient to define the material derivatives on each phase as follows,

 Mass conservation in a part of the solid phase continuum (as defined by a volume $\Omega$) is enforced by setting the material derivative of solid mass in the volume to zero.
 As shown in \cite{bandara}, this requires that,